Sorry: We feel obliged to inform you that tax time is right around the corner.

 If you’re not sure whether you need a tax preparer, remember that many online tax prep sites will let you prepare your return at no cost and charge you only when you file.
 You can try these sites first, and if you find yourself confused or the numbers don’t seem to add up, you can easily shift to an offline preparer without paying a dime to the website.

-Did you know all the answers?
-Share your results in the comments below or on our Facebook page.
+Have a great tax tip to share?
+Sound off in the comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.